mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.healthchecknodeport.md

 ## Remarks

 If not specified, HealthCheckNodePort is created by the service api backend with the allocated nodePort.
 Will use user-specified nodePort value if specified by the client.
-Only effects when Type is set to LoadBalancer and ExternalTrafficPolicy is set to Local.
+Only affects when Type is set to LoadBalancer and ExternalTrafficPolicy is set to Local.